 - Discipline in ways that promote self-discipline and self-worth

-Obviously you can check out the book or the author’s website to find out more about these 10 behaviours and how to work them into your life.
+You can check out the book or the author’s website to find out more about these ten behaviors and how to work them into your life.

-If you are looking for a DVD that will help your kids learn their phonics sounds LeapFrog: Letter Factory is the DVD to get.
+If you are looking for a DVD that will help your kids learn their phonics sounds LeapFrog: Letter Factory is a great video to check out.
 It won’t teach it won’t teach your kids to read, but it will give them a great start by teaching them their phonics sounds.

 If you have younger kids, getting this DVD is a perfect place to start.
 It basically teaches children the phonic sounds of the alphabet in an entertaining, easy, and fun way.
-You and your kids will be singing the songs and your kids will learn exactly what sound each letter makes.
-It is a great foundation for pre-reading and it is an amazing teaching tool disguised as entertainment and your kids will love it.
+You and your kids will be singing the songs, and your kids will learn precisely what sound each letter makes.
+It is an excellent foundation for pre-reading since it is a fantastic teaching tool disguised as entertainment, and your kids will love it.

 The Best Book to use to Teach your Kids to Read using Phonics

-Teach Your Child to Read in 100 Easy Lessons is the book to get if you really want to get your kids reading.
+Teach Your Child to Read in 100 Easy Lessons is the book to get if you want to get your kids reading.
 This book is amazing if you can find 20 minutes a day for 100 days and are willing to put it the time and get the lessons done – it really does work.
-A bit of a warning though, there is a good chance your kids will not want to do the lessons because they aren’t bundled up in a cute package with super kid friendly illustrations and you will have to be creative in getting them to do the lessons, but if they do the scripted lessons when they are finished they will be reading at a second grade level (second grade!).
+A bit of a warning though, there is a good chance your kids will not want to do the lessons because they aren’t bundled up in a cute package with super kid-friendly illustrations.
+You will have to be creative in getting them to do the lessons, but if they do the scripted lessons when they are finished, they will be reading at a second-grade level (second grade!).

 Best Online Phonics Program (Free)